pydantic/pydantic-ai/docs/agents.md

 ### Dynamic Function tools {#tool-prepare}

-Tools can optionally be defined with another function: `prepare`, which is called at each step of a run which can customize the definition of the tool passed to the model, or omit the tool completely from that step.
+Tools can optionally be defined with another function: `prepare`, which is called at each step of a run to customize the definition of the tool passed to the model, or omit the tool completely from that step.

 A `prepare` method can be registered via the `prepare` kwarg to any of the tool registration mechanisms: